-The London Zoo and London Aquarium are located at the northern end of Regents Park.
+The zoo is located at the northern end of Regent's Park.
 After struggling for financial support in the 1980s it was announced that the zoo would permanently close in 1991.
 This created a groundswell of public support and contributions, allowing the zoo to undergo major renovations and replace cages with enclosures that better represent the natural environments of the animals.

 Today the London Zoo has a collection of nearly 750 different species of animal.
 These are exhibited in numerous different exhibit areas.
 These include the Animal Adventure, Asian Big Cats, the Aquarium, Blackburn (Bird) Pavilion, B.U.G.S, Butterfly Paradise, Rainforest Life, Giants of the Galapagos, Gorilla Kingdom, Komodo Dragons and, opening in the Spring of 2011, Penguin Beach

 The London Zoo is involved in breeding programs for about 130 different species.
 It relies entirely on entrance fees, donations, memberships and sponsorships for all of its support.
 You can enjoy free admission to the London Zoo if you have the London Pass.